MayaCherry1/ideal-couscous/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+The output of the program will include information of students ranging from student ID, GPA, courses, etc.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.